Definition of 'angelic'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Back then he was as famous for his angelic face and sweeping fringe as his hits.
 The Sun (2017)HE has an angelic smile and a face that could move mothers to tears.
 The Sun (2016)There was almost always a woman with an angelic voice on his songs, to balance out his own rough masculine sound.
 Times, Sunday Times (2016)Not that he is preening: he is careless about his blond good looks, a scruffy hipster beard giving maturity to his rather angelic face.
 Times, Sunday Times (2016)They looked angelic and that walk to school was so satisfying.
 The Sun (2007)Their angelic faces haunt our dreams.
 Times, Sunday Times (2014)In your twenties you looked angelic.
 Times, Sunday Times (2012)And then from the lofty, vaulted ceiling an angelic voice cascades down to mortals below.
 Times, Sunday Times (2012)Her face is angelic; her approach to life is anything but.
 Times, Sunday Times (2011)He has this angelic face and looks as though butter wouldn't melt in his mouth.
-The Sun (2015)Serbs made the worst Africans look angelic.
-THE ZANZIBAR CHEST: A Memoir of Love and War (2003)In flight, this bird can look almost angelic.
+The Sun (2015)In flight, this bird can look almost angelic.
 Times, Sunday Times (2014)Come on, what acts of naughtiness have your angelic looks been able to cover up?
 The Sun (2011)She looked angelic in white.
 Times, Sunday Times (2011)Not exactly the best place for some peace and quiet for an angelic looking young'un in a city far from home.
 The Sun (2011)I always got the blame - probably because she always looked so angelic.
 Times, Sunday Times (2016)When she took on this role, she would put on huge, angelic smiles.
 On the Edge: A History of Poor Black Children and Their American Dreams (1993)His slight physique, a limp from a congenital dislocation of the hip and angelic face went with impressive self-confidence.
 Times, Sunday Times (2009)She sometimes struggles with bad acne, but the powerful medication she'd like to take could harm her angelic voice.
 The Sun (2009)I remember looking at him in my arms and thinking how angelic he seemed, with his eyes closed and a faint smile resting on his lips.
 The Sun (2011)

 Trends of 'angelic'